bobg/taggo/Readme.md

 minor version number,
 or patchlevel.

-Vtag performs a Modver analysis between the latest version and the latest commit, when the latest commit has no version tag.
+Taggo performs a Modver analysis between the latest version and the latest commit, when the latest commit has no version tag.

 This message means that the differences in the Go module, if any, do not require a new version.